alptugan/Bak/README.md

 <p align="center"> ⁂ </p>

 ## Installation
-1. Download the latest release.
+1. Download the latest <a href="https://github.com/alptugan/Bak/releases/latest">release</a>.
 2. Move the app to your Applications folder.
 3. Copy `Bak.app` to `/Applications`.
 4. Launch the `Bak.app` ⚠️ **once**, and set your preferred theme and font-size.